Saanen: History

 The district covered eleven separate Bäuerten or agricultural collectives or farming villages and the towns of Saanen and Gstaad.
 The main sources of income were seasonal alpine herding, forestry and providing warehousing and extra oxen for wagon trains coming over the mule trails.
 Saanen was the market town for the surrounding villages, with weekly and yearly markets in the town.
 There were two taverns in Saanen for merchants and travelers.

 The village church of St. Mauritius was built in 1228.
 It was expanded in 1444-47 and the wall paintings are from the second half of the 15th century.
 Other churches in the area included the St. Anna chapel, built in 1511, the St. John's chapel and the Plague chapel.
 The parish was administered by a group of five or six priests and chaplains.

 Until the 1798 French invasion, the Pays-d'Enhaut and Saanen districts were jointly administered.
 Under the Helvetic Republic, Pays-d'Enhaut became part of the Canton of Léman while Saanen and the rest of the district became part of the Canton of Oberland.
 When the Helvetic Republic collapsed in 1803, Saanen and its district became a district in the new Canton of Bern.

 In 1833, Saanen became a political municipality.
 In 1845 the Zweisimmen-Saanen road replaced the old mule trail and the town got postal service.
 Around 1900, tourism began to grow in Saanen and Gstaad and new hotels opened.
-The opening of the Montreux-Oberland Bernois rail road in 1905, made it easier for tourists to visit.
+The opening of the Montreux–Lenk im Simmental line in 1905, made it easier for tourists to visit.
 During both World Wars, the tourism industry in Saanen suffered, but it has expanded since 1945.
 Between the wars, a small weaving industry developed which helped support the municipality.
 After the war a number of small local industries also developed in the area.
 The major employer at the beginning of the 21st century was Bergbahnen Destination Gstaad AG, a company that brings together more than 60 different cable cars and lifts in the region.
 There are 11 school buildings in Saanen, including a secondary school, which was first built in 1867.
 The Businessmen's Vocational School opened in 1908 and is now the Saanenland-Obersimmental business school, which is part of the Thun business school.
 The District Hospital opened in 1905.